frappe/erpnext/erpnext/docs/user/manual/en/accounts/chart-of-accounts.md

 >  Accounts > Setup > Chart of Accounts

-Chart of Accounts is a tree view of the names of the Accounts (Ledgers and Groups) that a Company requires to manage its books of accounts.
-ERPNext sets up a simple chart of accounts for each Company you create, but you have to modify it according to your needs and legal requirements.
-For each company, Chart of Accounts signifies the way to classify the accounting entries, mostly based on statutory (tax, compliance to government regulations) requirements.
+Chart of Accounts is a tree view of the names of the Accounts (Ledgers and Groups) that a organization requires to manage its books of accounts.
+ERPNext sets up a simple chart of accounts for each organization you create, but you have to modify it according to your needs and legal requirements.
+For each organization, Chart of Accounts signifies the way to classify the accounting entries, mostly based on statutory (tax, compliance to government regulations) requirements.